OpenNMS/opennms/features/timeseries/README.md

 * remove all Newts stuff from Abstraction layer
 * set up module structure properly
 * clean up opennms.properties
+* consolidate cmd commands, they do the same
 * The code makes use of the lombok library.
 This makes for much faster prototyping by remvoving lots of boilerplate code.
 Since we haven't agreed on using this library we might need to remove it (shouldn't be a problem)